History of Alcoholics Anonymous: The Oxford Group

 The Oxford Group was a Christian fellowship founded by American Christian missionary Frank Buchman.
-Buchman was a minister, originally Lutheran, then Evangelist, who had a conversion experience in 1908 in a chapel in Keswick, England, the revival center of the Higher Life movement.
+Buchman was a minister, originally Lutheran, then Evangelical, who had a conversion experience in 1908 in a chapel in Keswick, England, the revival center of the Higher Life movement.
 As a result of that experience, he founded a movement named A First Century Christian Fellowship in 1921.
 This came to be known as the Oxford Group by 1928.

 Buchman summarized the Oxford Group philosophy in a few sentences: "All people are sinners"; "All sinners can be changed"; "Confession is a prerequisite to change"; "The changed person can access God directly"; "Miracles are again possible"; and "The changed person must change others."

 The practices they utilized were called the five C's: